Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

-\cref{tab:total} shows the performance of the different methods on the source ($D_s$), target ($D_t$) and expanded ($D_{s+t}$) domains, respectively.
-The UDA method consistently show performance degeneration on $D_s$.
-Even though GSFDA is meant for maintaining a model's performance on $D_s$, it suffers from a performance drop of \emph{\textbf{2.53\%}} (from 82.43 to 79.90).
-Among the three UDE methods, the proposed CT performs the best.
-Given DDC as $\mathcal{N}_t$, CT even outperforms $\mathcal{N}_s$ on $D_s$.
-When evaluated in the UDA setting to which only the performance on $D_t$ matters, CT again compares favorably against the best UDA method, \ie GSFDA.
-CT is also better than KDDE and MultiT.
-As for the UDE setting, the lower performance of MultiT than KDDE and CT confirms our hypothesis that the two teacher networks shall not be treated equally in the knowledge distillation process.
-Given DDC / SRDC as $\mathcal{N}_t$, CT outperforms KDDE by 0.52\% (72.47 $\rightarrow$ 72.99 / 74.37 $\rightarrow$ 74.89).
-When using CDAN as $\mathcal{N}_t$, a larger gain of \textbf{\emph{1.36\%}} (72.00 $\rightarrow 73.36$) is obtained on Office-Home.
-As \cref{tab:officehome_detail} shows, the proposed CT steadily surpasses KDDE for all the 12 tasks on the expanded domain.
+\cref{tab:total} shows the performance of the varied methods on the source ($D_s$), target ($D_t$) and expanded ($D_{s+t}$) domains, respectively.
+The UDA methods consistently show performance degeneration on $D_s$, including GSFDA (from 82.43 to 79.90) which aims for maintaining the source-domain performance.
+For the UDA setting wherein only the target-domain performance matters, \model compares favorably against the best UDA baseline (ELS).
+As for UDE, \model is again the best.
+The lower performance of MultiT than KDDE and \model confirms our hypothesis that the two teacher networks shall not be treated equally in the knowledge distillation process.
+As shown in the last three rows of \cref{tab:total}, \model also works with the Transformer-based UDA method (CDTrans).

 \textbf{On addressing the cross-domain ambiguity}.
-While the above experiments have shown that the student network derived by kdCT is better than its KDDE / MultiT counterparts, it remains not entirely conclusive that kdCT can better handle the cross-domain ambiguity.
-In that regard, we group all test samples \wrt to the prediction (in)consistency between the two teacher networks.
-In particular, depending on whether the predictions of $\mathcal{N}_s$ and $\mathcal{N}_t$ are consistent (=) or inconsistent ($\neq$), samples are exclusively grouped.
-The inconsistent group covers the visually ambiguous samples.
-The fine-grained result is shown in \cref{tab:ambiguity}.
-We can mostly attribute the success of kdCT to its superior performance on the inconsistent group, which confirms the effectiveness of compensation mechanism from CT.
-As \cref{fig:cam} shows, the activated regions \wrt kdCT is more precise than the others.
-Both quantitative and qualitative results justify the efficacy of CT.
+A fine-grained analysis is shown in \cref{tab:ambiguity}.
+We can mostly attribute the success of \model to its superior performance on the inconsistent group, which confirms the effectiveness of \model's compensation mechanism.
+As \cref{fig:cam} shows, the activated regions produced by the proposed method are more precise than the others.
+Both quantitative and qualitative results justify the efficacy of \model.

-\textbf{CT \emph{versus} Transformer-based UDA}.
-As \cref{tab:transformer_ablation} shows, CT exceeds CDTrans on the target domain, and obtains better performance on the expanded domain (82.07$\rightarrow$83.62).
-Also note that the issue of source-performance degeneration is alleviated (85.37$\rightarrow$\rb{88.04}).
-The above result allows us to conclude that CT can also work with the transformer-based UDA.

-\rb{\textbf{CT \emph{versus} state-of-the-art}.
-As shown in \cref{tab:recentuda}, among the three SOTA methods evaluated, SDAT is the best in terms of its overall performance, followed by ELS and FixBi.
-Note that the performance of ELS and FixBi is lower than that reported in the original papers, where the evaluation is performed in a transductive setting that all the test data from the target domain is also used for training.
-CT is consistently better per baseline.}